rpm-software-management/rpm/docs/manual/format_v6.md

 RPM versions from attempting to install an unsupported payload layout.

 The per-member zero padding is inside the payload compression, so it normally costs only a small encoding overhead in transit.
-Aligned uncompressed payloads are not supported.

 ## Differences to V4